-One thing is consistent on the USO blog: You guys love military trivia.
-So we put together a greatest hits list of sorts from the service branch birthday facts blog posts we published recently, along with a few new pieces of trivia.
-And if you want to see all the originals, you can still find the Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts on our blog.
+One thing is consistent about USO supporters: You love military trivia.
+So, we gathered a greatest military facts list from our branches of the military facts birthday posts (and added a few new facts.)
+If you want to see all the full lists of facts by military branch here are links; Marine Corps facts, Navy facts, Air Force facts and Coast Guard facts.

 So, can we come in?
 A “roof stomp” (which is nowdays often a “porch stomp”) at Schriever Air Force Base, Colorado.
 Air Force photo[/caption]